-Randy Parks is a partner and chair of the global technology and outsourcing practice group, co-chair of the firm's corporate team, co-chair of its retail and consumer products industry practice group and serves on the firm's executive committee.
-He has negotiated and documented dozens of large-scale, complex commercial and technology transactions worth billions of dollars for multinational companies, including retailers, manufacturers and consumer products companies.
-Randy has been consistently recognised for his work on information technology, corporate law and mergers and acquisitions.
+Randy Parks is a partner and chair of the global technology and outsourcing practice group, co-chair of Hunton Andrews Kurth's corporate team, and co-chair of its retail and consumer products industry practice group.
+He has negotiated and documented dozens of large-scale, complex commercial and technology transactions worth billions of dollars for multinational companies.
+Randy has been consistently recognised for his work on information technology and corporate law.
 His practice focuses on complex commercial transactions, particularly business process and information technology outsourcing, e-commerce, licensing, systems acquisition, development and integration agreements, manufacturing, supply, distribution, and complex services agreements and multi-country joint ventures.

-Jeff Harvey is a partner.
-His practice focuses on global outsourcing, technology, e-commerce and commercial contracting transactions.
-He also focuses on information technology, business processes, sourcing and system integration/implementation, e-commerce, commercial contracting and various intellectual property matters.
-He also focuses on the implementation and integration of social media, mobile technologies, analytics and cloud computing services (SMAC).
-He has negotiated, documented and assisted with significant sourcing and other information technology transactions valued at several billion dollars.
+Jeff Harvey is a partner at Hunton Andrews Kurth.
+His practice focuses on global outsourcing and technology transactions, complex e-commerce transactions, software audit management and compliance, IoT adoption and implementation, global ERP system implementation and integration, SMAC (social media, mobile technologies, analytics and cloud) transactions, digital media placement and buys, and cloud/as-a-service transactions across a wide variety of industries.
+He has negotiated and documented significant sourcing and other information technology transactions valued at several billion dollars across the globe, and assisted his clients with the post-execution management of those transactions.

-Andy Geyer is a partner.
-Highly regarded in the outsourcing space, Andy Geyer handles complex domestic and international business process and technologyrelated transactions for clients in a variety of industries.
-Andy offers clients innovative, value-driven solutions to challenging information technology outsourcing (ITO), business process outsourcing (BPO), procurement, licensing, commercial contracting and general corporate matters.
+Andy Geyer is a partner at Hunton Andrews Kurth.
+Highly regarded in the outsourcing space, he handles complex domestic and international business process and technology-related transactions for clients in a variety of industries.
+Andy offers clients innovative, value-driven solutions to challenging information technology outsourcing, business process outsourcing, procurement, licensing, commercial contracting and general corporate matters.
 Andy is lauded for his strength in IT outsourcing and overall IT contract negotiation.
-His deep knowledge of the field and industry also enables Andy to counsel clients successfully on software audits and licensing, intellectual property and data management issues.
+His extensive knowledge of the field and industry also enables Andy to counsel clients successfully on software audits and licensing, intellectual property and data management issues.